start-again-006/start-again-006/README.md

 ![](https://komarev.com/ghpvc/?username=start-again-06&color=blue&style=flat-square&label=Profile+Views&abbreviated=true)

 ### Note:
-⚠️ Note: My previous GitHub account was unfortunately compromised and has been disabled.
+⚠️ Note: My previous GitHub account was unfortunately compromised and has been disabled on 24 March 2026.
 From here on, this is my primary and official GitHub account where I will be sharing all my work and projects.
 I will try to recover and all my projects at the earliest in this account.
 Few of the glimpses of previous account.

 ### Contact: